tbates/tbates.github.io/_posts/2005-06-10-Twins-umxACE.markdown

 |wt1 | -0.92|.  | -0.39|
 [Standardized solution]

 By default the report table is written to the console in markdown-format.
 By setting report = "html", the user can request a rendered html be opened in the default browser.
-Whether the parameter table is standardized or not is set using the showStd = TRUE parameter (the default).
-The user can request the genetic correlations with showRg = TRUE (the default is FALSE).
-If Confidence intervals have been computed, these can be displayed with "CIs = TRUE".
+Whether the parameter table is standardized or not is set using the `showStd = TRUE` parameter (the default).
+The user can request the genetic correlations with `showRg = TRUE` (the default is FALSE).
+If Confidence intervals have been computed, these can be displayed with `CIs = TRUE`.

 The user can control the precision of output with the digits = parameter.
-The umxSummary function can also call the plot in line (dotFilename = "name").
-More advanced features include that the function can also return the standardized model (returnStd = TRUE).
+The umxSummary function can also call the plot in line (`dotFilename = "name"`).
+More advanced features include that the function can also return the standardized model (`returnStd = TRUE`).
 A model fit comparison can also be requested by offering up the comparison model in comparison = model.

-The help (?umxACE) for umxACE gives extensive examples, including binary, ordinal, and joint data setup and analysis.
+The help (`?umxACE`) for umxACE gives extensive examples, including binary, ordinal, and joint data setup and analysis.